6192dp/narrative/README.md

 ### `npm start`

 Runs the app in the development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser

+# Project Structure

+1. src/index.js is the entry point of the project
+2. App.js has all the possible routes listed
+3. Each route has its own folder in src/routes/ with index.js being its entry point
+4. Each route folder has its own styles.css
+5. A custom axios handler method is available in api.js for HTTP requests